app-sre/github-mirror/docs/devel.md

 ```
 user@localhost:~$ redis-server
 ```
-Alternatively, you can run Redis in a Docker container (make sure you run docker as root):
+Alternatively, you can run Redis in a Docker container (you may need to run docker as root):

 ```
 user@localhost:~$ docker run --rm -it -p 6379:6379 redis